Gudrun: Guðrúnarkviða III

 In Guðrúnarkviða III, Atli's concubine Herkja accuses Gudrun of sleeping with Thiodrek.
 Gudrun denies the charges and engages in an ordeal of hot water to prove her innocence.
 To perform the ordeal, she puts her hand into the kettle of boiling water, and because she is innocent, she is unscathed.
-Herkja is then forced to performed the same ordeal and burns herself.
+Herkja is then forced to perform the same ordeal and burns herself.
 As a punishment, she is killed by being drowned in a bog.

 Like Guðrúnarkviða II, Guðrúnarkviða III shows knowledge of continental traditions with the figure of Thiodrek.
 In addition, Herkja corresponds to the German Helche (in the Thidrekssaga, Erka), the first wife of Etzel (Atli) in the continental tradition.
 She only appears here in the Poetic Edda.
 Michael Curschmann argues that the poem is a transformation of a continental Germanic legend in which Dietrich (Thjodrek) is accused of sleeping with Etzel's wife Helche (Herkja), with whom he had a close relationship; an Old Norse poet then made Herkja into a concubine and accuser and made Gudrun into the accused.

 Although the poem is placed before the poems about Atli's death in the codex, references to Gudrun being without kin seem to indicate that it takes place after the death of the Burgundians.